What is quality improvement in healthcare?

-Quality improvement is a systematic process that involves identifying targeted improvement areas and then collecting data to standardize processes and achieve predictable outcomes.
+Quality improvement is a systematic process that involves identifying targeted improvement areas and then collecting data to standardise processes and achieve predictable outcomes.
 There are many components of a typical QI project:

-- Identifying and prioritizing target areas of improvement
+- Identifying and prioritising target areas of improvement

 - Designating an improvement team

 - Analysing and interpreting the data